Sparse Signal Models for Data Augmentation in Deep Learning ATR: Introduction

 Few other approaches focus on learning a special type of feature.
 Dong et al. \cite{dong2014sparse} generate an augmented monogenic feature vector followed by a sparse representation-based classification.
 In \cite{song2016sar}, authors use hand-designed features with supervised discriminative dictionary learning, to perform SAR ATR.
 Song et al. used a Sparse Representation based Classification (SRC) approach in \cite{song2016sparse}.
 In \cite{huang2018sar}, Huang et al. designed a joint low rank and sparse dictionary to denoise the radar image while keeping the main texture of the targets.
 Much recently, Yu et al. \cite{yu2019high} proposed a combination of Gabor features and features extracted by neural networks, for better classification performance.

 Data Augmentation is another regularization strategy to reduce the generalization error while not affecting the training error~\cite{augment_ICLR_2017,Goodfellow-et-al-2016}, and is the main focus of this paper.
-As the name suggests, it is the approach to augment a data-set by transforming original data through domain-specific transformations and adding them to the data-set.
+The main idea is to use domain-specific transformations to augment the original training data-set.
 J. Ding et al. \cite{ding2016convolutional} explored the effectiveness of conventional transformations used for optical images, viz. translations, noise addition, and linear interpolation (for pose synthesis).
-They report positive results on the MSTAR data-set.
+They report marginal improvements in classification performance on the MSTAR data-set.
 More recently, \cite{marmanis2017artificial} proposed a Generative Adversarial Network (GAN) to generate synthetic samples for the augmentation of SAR data but did not report any significant improvements in the error rate of the ATR task.
 In another effort using a GAN, Gao et al. \cite{gao2018deep} used two jointly trained discriminators with a non-conventional architecture.
 They further used the trained generator to augment the base data-set and reported significant improvements.
 Cha et al. \cite{cha2018improving} use images from a SAR data simulator and refine them using a learned function from real images.
 Simple rotations of radar images were considered as a data-augmentation method \cite{zhai2019sar}.
 In \cite{zhong2017enlightening}, Zhong et al. suggested key ideas to incorporate prior knowledge in training the model.
 They added samples flipped in the cross-range dimension with a reversed sign of the azimuthal angle.
 Such flip-augmentation exploits the symmetric nature of most objects in the MSTAR Dataset.
 They also added a loss related to a secondary objective to the primary objective of classification.
 The authors used the pose prediction (azimuthal angle) as the secondary objective of the network.
 They empirically showed that this helps by adding meaningful constraints to the network learning.
 Thus, the network is more informed about the auxiliary confounding factor, improving its generalization capability.
 There have been several other models proposed to tackle the ATR problem with the MSTAR data-set, including \cite{alver2018sar} and \cite{wang2017joint}, but we primarily build upon Zhong et al.'s \cite{zhong2017enlightening} work.